 In the simplest terms, inflammation is your immune system’s response to harmful stimuli.
-The problem can be external, such as a splinter in your finger or a sprained ankle, or internal, like an invading germ or virus.
+The problem can be external, such as a splinter in your finger, or internal, such as an invading virus.
 Either way, the immune response initiates biological processes that may cause noticeable symptoms such as pain, redness, and swelling.
 This kind of acute inflammation is an important defense mechanism to protect your body and trigger the healing process.
 (Source)

 Chronic inflammation poses a serious health threat because it is a risk for cardiovascular, metabolic, and neurodegenerative diseases.
 While acute inflammation is beneficial for removing short-term harmful stimuli, chronic inflammation may go on to cause damage to otherwise healthy tissues.